 Students may appeal their residency status by completing a Residency Reclassification Application and submitting all of the required documentation.
 The application and documentation must be submitted by the end of the add/drop period in which the reclassification is sought.

 SC Illegal Immigration Act

 Under South Carolina state law, the programs and services of Aiken Technical College are available to United States citizens and eligible, documented non-citizens.
 Each semester new students will be verified as eligible to participate in college programs and services.
 Additional information may be requested from students as a part of this process.

 Special Admission Categories

-Students interested in any of ATC’s Allied Health Sciences Programs resulting in degrees, diplomas or certificates must go through a separate Allied Health application process.
-Allied Health information packets are available in the Enrollment Services Center or on our website.
+Students interested in any of ATC’s Health Sciences programs resulting in degrees, diplomas or certificates must go through a separate application process.
+Health Sciences program application are available on our website.

 Many of these programs are highly selective.
 Students must meet additional requirements in order to qualify for admission.

 Students wishing to go into Nursing and Allied Health must meet with an enrollment advisor.
 When applying to programs with selective admissions, students must provide an additional student copy of any and all college transcripts with their selective admissions application.

 Note: Student copies must be requested during the current semester in which they are applying for a selective admissions program.
 Applications for selective programs are updated annually.
 Students should review current applications to see additional requirements.